ibank/goorm/README.md

           $ mongod

-  if MongoDB installed successfully, it prints information like below:
+  if MongoDB installed successfully, it prints information as below:

           ...
           Thu Oct  4 23:26:15 [websvr] admin web console waiting for connections on port 28017